FedV: Privacy-Preserving Federated Learning over Vertically Partitioned Data: Background

 As the subsets of the feature set are distributed among different parties, gradient descent (GD)-based methods need to be adapted to such vertically partitioned settings.
 We now explain how and why this process needs to be modified.
 GD method \cite{nesterov1998introductory} represents a class of optimization algorithms that find the minimum of a target loss function; for example, in machine learning domain, a typical loss function can be defined as follows,

 where $\mathcal{L}$ is the loss function, $y^{(i)}$ is the corresponding class label of data sample $\pmb{x}^{(i)}$, $\pmb{w}$ denotes the model parameters, $f$ is the prediction function, and $R$ is regularization term with coefficient $\lambda$.
-GD finds a solution of \eqref{equ:train_loss} by iteratively moving in the direction of the locally steepest descent as defined by the negative of the gradient, i.e.,

-where $\alpha$ is the learning rate, and $\nabla E_{\mathcal{D}}(\pmb{w})$ is the gradient computed at the current iteration.
+GD finds a solution of \eqref{equ:train_loss} by iteratively moving in the direction of the locally steepest descent as defined by the negative of the gradient, i.e., $\pmb{w} \leftarrow \pmb{w} - \alpha\nabla E_{\mathcal{D}}(\pmb{w}), $ where $\alpha$ is the learning rate, and $\nabla E_{\mathcal{D}}(\pmb{w})$ is the gradient computed at the current iteration.
 Due to their simple algorithmic schemes, GD and its variants, like SGD, have become the common approaches to find the optimal parameters (a.k.a. the weights) of a ML model based on $\mathcal{D}$ \cite{nesterov1998introductory}.
 In a VFL setting, since $\mathcal{D}$ is vertically partitioned among parties, the gradient computation $\nabla E_{\mathcal{D}}(\pmb{w})$ is more computationally involved than in a centralized ML setting.